DanielK2312/SWJ-Proj/README.md

 ### Sprint 1

-Duration: MM/DD/YYYY-MM/DD/YYYY
+Duration:01/18/2022-01/25/2022

 #### Completed Tasks:

-1. Task 1
+1. Added dropdown to admin page
-2. Task 2
+2. Move to GitHub
-3. ...
+3. PUT STUFF OTHERS DID THAT I'M NOT THINKING OF

 #### Contributions:

-1. Member 1, x commits, y hours, contributed in xxx
+1. Daniel Kosmin, 5 commits, y hours, contributed in xxx
-2. Member 2, x commits, y hours, contributed in xxx
+2. Gabe Hoban, 12 commits, y hours, contributed in xxx
-3. Member 3, x commits, y hours, contributed in xxx
+3. Samuel Miller, 13 commits, y hours, contributed in xxx
-4. Member 4, x commits, y hours, contributed in xxx
+4. Samantha Adrian, 10 commits, 10 hours, contributed in creating a dropdown button for the admin page and formatting the information included.

 #### Sprint Retrospection: